 Before running the Weather Model (WM), users should determine which of the levels of support is applicable to their system.
 Generally, Level 1 & 2 systems are restricted to those with access through NOAA and its affiliates.
-These systems are named (e.g., Hera, Orion, Derecho).
+These systems are named (e.g., Hera, Orion, Cheyenne).
 Level 3 & 4 systems include certain personal computers or non-NOAA-affiliated HPC systems.
-The prerequisite software libraries for building the WM already exist in a centralized location on Level 1/preconfigured systems, so users may skip directly to getting the data and downloading the code.
-On other systems, users will need to build the prerequisite libraries using spack-stack or HPC-Stack.
+The prerequisite software libraries for building the WM already exist on Level 1/preconfigured systems, so users may skip directly downloading the code.
+On other systems, users will need to build the prerequisite libraries using HPC-Stack.